mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 - text field

 The *before write* method is called, when the button *Apply* or *OK* is pressed.
 This method should update all tools or classes that reference the values of the preference form.
-The input fields can be accessed through the *this* object.
+The input fields can be accessed through *this*.
 Example:

 ```java
 final HttpServerConfig config = new HttpServerConfig(((int) this.port), this.enabled);